Maersk Air UK: Born from a demerger

+Growth

+Maersk Air UK saw its passenger numbers increase by 22% in 1997, ending at 550,000.
+At the end of the year it operated three One-Elevens and three 737-500s.
+In November the airline ordered three 50-seat Bombardier Bombardier CRJ200s with an option for a further twelve of any combination of the CRJ200 and the larger 70-seat CRJ700 The first CRJs were delivered in 1998 and by August 1999 there were six such aircraft in the fleet.
+The One-Eleves were retired in 1998 and the Jetstream 41 was pulled from service the following year.
 The airline launched services to Geneva and Vienna in February 1999.
 In November routes were added to Stockholm and Rome.
 By 1999 the airline had grown to a staff of 347.
 A year later Berlin, Brussels, Frankfurt and Zürich had been added as destinations and the fleet grown to six 737-500s and six CRJ200s.

 By 2001 the number of employees had risen to 490 and the first CRJ700 had been delivered.
 That year services commenced to Hamburg, Hanover and Marseille.

-Meanwhile, British Airways was building up operates at Birmingham Airport through two other franchise agreements, with Brymond Airways and British Regional Airlines.
+Meanwhile, British Airways was building up at Birmingham Airport through two other franchise agreements, with Brymon Airways and BRAL-British Regional Airlines.
 The franchise agreement with Maersk, set to expire on 24 March 2001, was extended that month through the summer season.
 This spurred speculation that Maersk would abandon the franchising agreement.
 However, in August a five-year extension was signed.
+From May 2002 the air carrier commenced three new routes, to Bordeaux, Nice, Toulouse, all in France.
+By then the first two CRJ700s had been delivered, while the number of 737-500s was reduced to three.
+Services also commenced to Gothenburg, but by then the services to Brussels, Frankfurt, Newcastle, Rome and Zürich had been terminated.